Beers criteria

-The Beers Criteria for Potentially Inappropriate Medication Use in Older Adults, commonly called the Beers List, are guidelines published by the American Geriatrics Society (AGS) for healthcare professionals to help improve the safety of prescribing medications for adults 65 years and older in all except palliative settings.
+The Beers Criteria for Potentially Inappropriate Medication Use in Older Adults, commonly called the Beers List, are consensus guidelines published by the American Geriatrics Society (AGS) for healthcare professionals to help improve the safety of prescribing medications for adults 65 years and older in all except palliative settings.
 They emphasize deprescribing medications that are unnecessary, which helps to reduce the problems of polypharmacy, drug interactions, and adverse drug reactions, thereby improving the risk–benefit ratio of medication regimens in at-risk people.

 The criteria are used in geriatrics clinical care to monitor and improve the quality of care.
 They are also used in training, research, and healthcare policy to assist in developing performance measures and document outcomes.
 These criteria include lists of medications in which the potential risks may be greater than the potential benefits for people 65 and older.
 By considering this information, practitioners may be able to reduce harmful side effects caused by such medications.
 The Beers Criteria are intended to serve as a guide for clinicians and not as a substitute for professional judgment in prescribing decisions.
 The criteria may be used in conjunction with other information to guide clinicians about safe prescribing in older adults..

 The criteria are frequently used internationally although they were only intended for use in the United States.
 Some countries have adapted the criteria to their own context.
 Others countries have observed that the listed medications may not be applicable in their country.
+In the US, the list has never been clinically validated; a 2007 study showed that Beers criteria medications caused low numbers of and few risks for emergency department visits for adverse events.